Sofia Richie Shows Off Toned Tummy During Date Night With Scott Disick

 Sofia Richie and Scott Disick seem to be going strong.
-The couple were recently spotted on a romantic date night in Calabasas, and the pair looked at ease with one another.
+The couple was recently spotted on a romantic date night in Calabasas, and they looked at ease with one another.

 According to a July 14 report by Radar Online, Scott Disick and Sofia Richie headed out on the town over the weekend.
-The couple were photographed by paparazzi having a romantic meal together in Calabasas.
+The couple was photographed by paparazzi having a romantic meal together in Calabasas.
 Richie rocked a black Alexander Wang crop top that showed off her flat tummy, along with distressed jeans and black heeled boots.
 Disick took his look in a more casual way by wearing a Yeezy long-sleeved t-shirt and shorts with black sneakers.

-Scott’s long hair was combed back and is now falling down the back of his neck.
+Scott’s long hair was combed back, falling down the back of his neck.
 Meanwhile, Sofia wore her dark locks straight and parted down the middle.
-The couple were caught out at The King’s Fish House in Calabasas as they dined solo without Disick’s three children, Mason, 8, Penelope, 6, and Reign, 3.
+The couple was caught out at The King’s Fish House in Calabasas as they dined solo without Disick’s three children, Mason, 8, Penelope, 6, and Reign, 3.

 Scott Disick and Sofia Richie are fresh from their Greece vacation, where they stayed in Mykonos for a few days with friends and spent some quality time together.
 Meanwhile, Scott’s children were in Italy on vacation with their mother, Kourtney Kardashian, and her boyfriend, Younes Bendjima.